syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 * The BindingContext of the Marker will be the corresponding MapMarker.

 N>
-* Refer the [MapShapeLayer.ShapeTooltipTemplate](), for customize tooltip for the shapes.
+* Refer the `MapShapeLayer.ShapeTooltipTemplate`, for customize tooltip for the shapes.
-* Refer the [MapShapeLayer.BubbleTooltipTemplate](), for customize tooltip for the bubbles.
+* Refer the `MapShapeLayer.BubbleTooltipTemplate`, for customize tooltip for the bubbles.
-* Refer the [MapLayer.MarkerTooltipTemplate](), for customize tooltip for the markers.
+* Refer the `MapLayer.MarkerTooltipTemplate`, for customize tooltip for the markers.

 ### Apply data template selector for tooltip